AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       A : access Integer;
    end record with Aggregate_Type;

-This aspect must be positionned on the root of a tagged type hierarchy.
+This aspect must be positioned on the root of a tagged type hierarchy.
 It forbids the introduction of user defined constructors, destructor, clone and adjust attributes in derivations.
 All record components of such types must also be Aggregate_Type types.

-Aggregate_Type types cannot be provided to generic tagged formal parameters, as the generic instance may extend the type and mistakenly add these attributes not knowing there are forbidden.
+Aggregate_Type types cannot be provided to generic tagged formal parameters, as the generic instance may extend the type and mistakenly add these attributes not knowing they are forbidden.
 However, a generic formal parameter may allow such types by adding the Aggregate_Type aspect in its definition:

 .. code-block:: ada

    generic
-      type Root is tagged private with Type_Aggregate;
+      type Root is tagged private with Aggregate_Type;
    package P

       type Child is new Root with null record;